 After all, when surplus stock is taking up precious time and resources in your retail store, you’re losing both productivity and profitability.

 So, what are the main problems caused by overstocking inventory?

 The most immediate and visible impact of stocking more than enough product is the cost of storage and space.

 By taking up shelving or back-of-store stockroom space, overstock prevents the placement of products that could sell.
 This is a lost opportunity cost that can be hard to recoup, as the need to expedite the sale of overstock goods often requires more time and energy, deeper discounts, and increased expenditure.

 💡 PRO TIP: Ship-to-customer order fulfillment is the easiest way to carry less stock in-store and dedicate more store space to displaying products.
 Rather than being limited to selling products you have in stock, you can sell products in-store and ship them to customers from your warehouse or another store location that has inventory.

-Additionally, there is cash tied up in purchasing goods that become overstock.
+Additionally, purchasing goods that become overstock ties up cash.
 And until products sell, that investment will not be recovered.